wwwhimanshumaurya29-afk/2400100100224-04-B2-Python/README.md

 # 2400100100224-04-B2-Python
-this is my first github repository
+this is my python based on react and django